erikjansson/Now-Playing/README.md

 ----

-If anything is unclear, shoot me an email: erik@eriknow.com
+If anything is unclear, shoot me an email: erik at eriknow dot com

 Erik Jansson
 2011